 Jan Bailey Dip NNT, MNNA

 Jan has had a live long interest in human biology and how diet and lifestyle has an impact on health.
 She graduated from Bristol University with a degree in Anatomy and Physiology, then went on to train in Physical and Outdoor Education.
 She has taught Human Biology and all manner of PE and adventure activities.
 She has a a Diploma in Nutritional Therapy from the Natural Healthcare College.Jan lives and works in Crediton, Devon, and is a therapist at Crediton Complimentary Health Centre.
 She has strong links with local food suppliers, through the Farmers’ Markets in Crediton and Exeter, and through an association with an award winning local organic vegetable farm.
 She also works in collaboration with the local health food shop in Crediton.
 Jan firmly believes that the role of a Nutritional therapist is to provide appropriate, straightforward information to a client to empower them to make good decisions to support their own health and lifestyle.
 Away from work, Jan keeps busy with her garden, walking and sailing, and being with friends.

-Sue is a clinical nutritionist and naturopath and has practiced as a Clinical Nutritionist since 2001.
+Sue is a Clinical Nutritional Therapist and Naturopath having graduated after seven years with two diplomas in Nutritional Therapy and Naturopathy and has practiced since 2001.
 As a lecturer to college and university students to Masters level, Sue has trained hundreds of healthcare and medical practitioners in many aspects of nutritional therapy.
-She writes as a regular contributor to specialist nutrition articles for magazines and newspapers.
-Her post graduate seminars offer a comprehensive approach to nutrition practice and practical naturopathic techniques.
+She writes as a regular contributor of specialist nutrition articles for magazines and newspapers.
+Her post graduate seminars and webinars offer a comprehensive approach to nutrition practice and practical naturopathic techniques.